The Best Resorts in the Midwest for Spring Skiing

 Lutsen Mountains, Minnesota

-March and April are arguably two of the best months for skiing and snowboarding at Lutsen Mountain.
+March and April are arguably two of the best months for skiing and snowboarding at Lutsen Mountains.
 The softer snow is more forgiving for beginners, while pit stops on the mountain turn into mini beach days with lots of sun to soak up.
-Plus, the spring is full of opportunities to hear live music from numerous bands across the resort.
-Check out the full event calendar here.
-Lutsen generally remains open into late April.
+Plus, the spring is full of fun events and live music across the resort.
+Check out Lutsen Mountains’ full lineup of spring events on their website.
+The Minnesota ski resort typically closes in April.

 More Spring Skiing Reading